View your render passes as a flow chart and inspect individual resource dependencies to understand which commands wait on others to complete.

 Click a render pass.

-See its corresponding entry in the call list at left select automatically.
+See its corresponding entry selected automatically in the call list at left.

 Visually check your render passes for completeness and conciseness.
 One of the benefits of the dependency viewer's visual layout is the ability to easily identify redundant or extraneous render passes that could otherwise go unnoticed in the code or call list.

 See your first render passes at the top of the graph, and subsequent render passes flowing downward chronologically.
-The layout of each pass, its lines and connections that make up the graph indicate dependencies.
+For each pass in the graph, the layout, lines, and connections indicate dependencies.
 A pass whose line flows up to another render pass is one that depends on the completion of that pass before it can be scheduled for execution.

 For example, observe in Figure 4, two passes that depend on the completion of the